oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 ----------------------------

-To test the scripts locally, you can use the *mock\_runner.sh* script that is stored in the [jenkis repo][jenkins_git_repo], under mock_config directory.
+To test the scripts locally, you can use the *mock\_runner.sh* script that is stored in the [jenkins repo][jenkins_git_repo], under mock_config directory.

-Take into account that you must have mock installed and your user should be able to run it, if you don't, check the [mock help page][mock_install_page]
+#### How to setup 'mock' locally

+First you'll need to install the 'mock' package if its not installed:

+    sudo yum install -y mock

+Add your $username to the 'mock' group in order to run it:

+    usermod -a -G mock $username

+Apply changes by re-login with your user:

+    su - $username

+Verify you're now part of the mock group:

+    groups

+For more info, check the [mock project page][mock_project_page].

+#### Running mock_runner.sh locally

 The *mock\_runner.sh* script will use the default mock configs, located at */etc/mock* dir on your machine, but we recommend using the same ones that we